gutoamg/gutoamg/README.md

 - 👋 Hi, I’m @gutoamg
-- 👀 I’m interested in Design
+- 👀 I’m interested in Startups and Design.
-- 🌱 I’m currently learning Next.js, Front-end dev and Design tools like Figma
+- 🌱 I’m currently working with Next.js, ReactJS, Firebase and Design tools like Figma.
-- 💞️ I’m looking to collaborate on new website concepts for the web
+- 💞️ I’m looking for Co-founders to developing a nearby social network.
+Someone with great understanding of Cloud infrastructure, Firebase and app development.
 - 📫 How to reach me: Look into my portfolio: https://www.gutoamg.com/

 <!---